fightMMC0lub/fightMMC0lub/README.md

 ## 📝 About Me

 I'm excited about security and enjoy figuring out how things work.
-Right now, I'm focused on understanding the basics and building a solid foundation.
+Right now, I'm focused on understanding the basics and Bla Bla bla bla bla .....

-Outside of studies, I work on small projects to practice what I'm learning.
-I believe the best way to learn is by doing, so I try to apply new concepts through hands-on practice.

 ---